 2. Nominations are invited on a confidential basis, from organisations, associations, societies or clubs (or by any two officers of these) giving full information on how the individual or organisation’s work or activities goes above and beyond the normal contributions of other citizens.
 The permission of the person nominated is not required at this stage, but will be obtained prior to an award being made.

 3. Persons who have previously received a New Zealand or Royal Honour will generally not be eligible unless there are special circumstances.
 Posthumous awards may be made within 12 months of a nominee’s death.
 Service relating to a person’s paid employment will not be considered.

 - The Mayor’s Award for Public Service is the highest civic honour bestowed by the Council.
-Mayor’s Awards are rare awards given to people who have made a significant and sustained contribution to the district.
-The Award recognises the recipients as stewards of the district and as people of special note.
+Mayor’s Awards are given to people who have made a significant and sustained contribution to the district.
+The award recognises the recipients as stewards of the district and as people of special note.

 - Civic Awards are awarded in recognition of substantial service, usually of a voluntary nature or beyond normal employment, benefiting Ashburton District and its people.
 The nominees will have generally carried out predominantly voluntary work but payment for services will not necessarily disqualify receiving an award.

 - Substantial service includes short‐term or long‐term projects or activities that have benefited the whole of the district adding to the quality of life of residents.
 In exceptional circumstances an award may be granted to a non‐resident of Ashburton, if the service has been carried out in Ashburton District.

 Any nominations not successful in any one year may be re-nominated in following years.